All Multiparty Quantum States Can Be Made Monogamous: Turning non-monogamous multisite quantum states into monogamous ones

-Note here that invariance under discarding part of a subsystem implying monogamy, holds for many quantum correlation measures, including entanglement of formation and concurrence for three-qubit systems and quantum discord in arbitrary-dimensional three-party states.
-Note also that the power of a measure vanishes for the same class of states for which the original measure vanishes, so that the set of states that is indicated to be ``classical'' by the original measure, is invariant after the transformation of the original measure into the new one.
+Note here that invariance under discarding part of a subsystem implying monogamy, holds for many quantum correlation measures, including entanglement of formation and concurrence for three-qubit systems and quantum discord in arbitrary finite dimensional three-party states.
+Note also that any positive power of a measure vanishes for the same class of states for which the original measure vanishes, so that the set of states that is indicated to be ``classical'' by the original measure, is invariant after the transformation of the original measure into the new one.
 Let us also mention here that if a measure is monotonically non-increasing for a certain class of local operations (possibly assisted by classical communication between the parties), a positive integer power of the measure also has the same property.
+Specifically, for a measure \(\mathcal{Q}\) and a multiparty state \(\rho\), \(\mathcal{Q}(\rho) \geq \mathcal{Q}(\Lambda(\rho)) (\geq 0)\) implies that \((\mathcal{Q}(\rho))^\alpha \geq (\mathcal{Q}(\Lambda(\rho)))^\alpha\) for any positive \(\alpha\), where \(\Lambda\) represents a map that can be implemented by local quantum operations and classical communication.
 Note that while the cases of vanishing \(x,y,z\) have been ignored in the proof, they can be handled easily.

+There is no guarantee that a given power that is instrumental in rendering a quantum correlation monogamous for Alice as the nodal observer, will also work for Bob or Charu as the nodal observer.
+However, the lowest common multiple of the these powers, corresponding to the three nodal observers, does the job.

+There do exist examples of situations where a non-strict monotonically increasing function turns a non-monogamous quantum correlation into a monogamous one.
+However, they do not preserve all information about the original quantum correlation.
+In other words, for such functions, knowing $f({\cal Q}(\rho_{AB}))$ will not necessarily imply a knowledge of ${\cal Q}(\rho_{AB})$.
+This can make the $f({\cal Q}(\rho))$ to be drastically less useful in comparison to ${\cal Q}(\rho) $.
+We therefore want to restrict ourselves to strictly monotonically increasing functions.
+More specifically, we consider only ``reversible functions", i.e., function $f$ such that $f(x)$ can be used to find $x$ for all arguments $x$.

 We now show that the class of monogamous states is closed under the operation of taking positive integral powers of the corresponding measure.\\ \textbf{Theorem 2:} If a quantum correlation measure is monogamous for a three-party quantum state, any positive integer power of the measure is also monogamous for the same state.\\